 Look out for quirky artwork in all the public spaces.
 You’ll find owls, hedgehogs, fairy doors, a dragonfly and much more.
-The bug hotel is home to our tiniest residents.
-A Sensory Garden with winding walkways, edible and aromatic plants and trees and restful seating areas will be completed in spring 2021.
+The insect hotel is home to our tiniest residents.
+A Sensory Garden with winding walkway, edible and aromatic plants and trees and central seating area, is a magical corner in which to rest.

-The agricultural side of the farm is managed by Horsenden Farm CIC, and the tending of the beds is done mostly by local volunteers.
+The agricultural side of the farm – growing the veg, tending the orchard, and looking after the animals – is done by local volunteers.
 Anyone wanting to lend a hand is very welcome, please get in touch!

 Check out the What’s on pages for details of volunteering sessions, classes and workshops including yoga, foraging, pottery, and other crafts and skills from visiting teachers.